adlytaibi/removeversiondbucket/README.md

          3- Performing the delete operations and post-delete list for File versions and Delete markers phases only, the Object phase would score a 0 and the other two phases would score a 3 each, so the switchboard option value would be 033.

+     -l, --log  (default: Disabled)
+       Enable logging to a file(s) with a format of BucketName_YearMonthDayHourMinute.

+     --log, -ld==VALUE, --logdir==VALUE  (default: Randomly generated)
+       Optional parameter.
+When logging is enabled, the log directory is created under your temporary directory.
+       Unless otherwise specified here.
+A path can be relative to your location or full path.

    EXAMPLES
      The following command will show the parameters then executes: